|Table of Contents|

-Another example Consider a ball hung from the roof of a train by means of an inextensible string.
+For another example consider a ball hung from the roof of a train by means of an inextensible string.
 If the train is at rest or is moving with a uniform speed in a straight line the string will be vertical.
 A passenger will infer that the net force acting on the ball is zero.

-Top panel: accelerating car of mass M with passenger of mass m.
+accelerating car of mass M with the passenger of mass m.
 The force from the axle is (m + M)a.
 In the inertial frame, this is the only force on the car and passenger.

 an exploded view in the inertial frame.
 The passenger is subject to the accelerating force ma.
 The seat (assumed of negligible mass) is compressed between the reaction force –ma and the applied force from the car ma.
 The car is subject to the net acceleration force Ma which is the difference between the applied force (m + M)a from the axle and the reaction from the seat −ma.